jjaswanson4/satellite6-deployment/README.md

 - Test building more than one satellite at a time
 - Add in building capsules
-- Add in uploading remote-execution examples
+- Add in uploading remote-execution templates
 - Day 3 operations, such as creating new versions of content views, promoting the composites, and other "day 3" operations will be added to another repository.

 # Comments/Questions/Concerns